JSMiranda/CPD/README.md

 ===
 Testing the "cost" function computation time:

-  1) Compile test.c with math libraby:
+  1) Compile using make

-gcc test.c -o test -lm
+  2) Run unix time to compare the times of parallel or sequential implementation:

-  2) Run unix time to compare the times of computing or not the function: time ./test t time ./test
+time ./test p

-  The argument t makes the program execute the function.
+time ./test